vincentvankrunkelsven/demo-course/chapter1.md

 - Comedy

 *** =hint
 Have a look at the plot.
 Which color does the point with the lowest rating have?
+Test

 *** =pre_exercise_code
 ```{r}